4d4a5852/rtm_import/README.md

     * 'Set Frame Range': select to set the frame range to the newly imported keyframes
     * 'Disable Bone Constraints': needs to be set to get valid imports (for now)
     * 'Import motion vector': Import motion vector from RTM (for export with Arma Toolbox)
+    * 'Create Action': Create new action and switch to it - name is based on the filename
 * 'Import RTM'
 * import will start - its progress will be shown at the mouse cursor